Haruna Kawaguchi: Career

 On March 17, 2012, she starred in the movie Ouran High School Host Club.
 She released her first photo book "haruna" on March 20, which was shot on Ishigaki Island, her hometown of Goto Islands, and Fukue Island.
 In 2012 she placed first in MyNavi's "(Men's Edition) Who will be next year's star?
 Ranking of rookie actresses who will have their big break soon".

 On March 24, 2013, she released her second photobook haruna2.

 In October 2013, she starred in TBS's Thursday drama Otto no Kanojo (Husband's Girlfriend).
 It was her first starring role in a prime-time soap opera.

 In 2013, she starred in the movie adaptation of Real Escape Game which was also made into a drama Madam Marmalade no Ijō na Nazo.
 It was released as a mystery solving movie with audience participation called Nazoto Kinema which was divided into "questions" (October 25) and "answers" (November 22).

 In October 2014, she starred in her first tage performance at Aoyama Amphitheater "Ikiterumono wa Inainoka".

 On February 10, 2015, she released her third photobook haruna3.

 In 2020, she played Kicho (Nohime) in the NHK Taiga drama Awaiting Kirin due to the previous actress, Erika Sawajiri, dropping out due to being arrest on suspicion of violating the Narcotics Control Law before the start of broadcasting.
 This was her first period drama and her first appearance in a Taiga drama.
 Filming began on December 3 and the broadcast started on January 19, 2020, two weeks behind the originally scheduled January 5, 2020.

 On January 31, 2020, she opened her official YouTube channel "Haachannel".
 The number of channel subscribers exceeded 700 thousand in the first month after opening.
 She continues to update by posting new videos almost every Sunday.
 She was adopted as a regular model for the magazine GINGER starting from the May 2020 issue.

 On December 31, 2021, she was one of the hosts for the 72nd NHK Kōhaku Uta Gassen with Yo Oizumi and Mayuko Wakuda.
 Up until the previous year, hosts had been divided into red, white, and neutral, but they were unified as neutral.

 In February 2022, she won the Élan d'or Award for Newcomer of the Year, presented to the most promising new actor through the year.

-In the first half of 2022, she appeared as the heroine's older sister Ryoko in the NHK serial TV novel Chimudondon, marking her first appearance in a morning drama.
+In the first half of 2022, she appeared as the heroine's older sister Ryoko in the NHK serial TV novel Chimudondon, marking her first appearance in a morning drama (Asadora).
 In the second half of 2022, the NHK serial TV novel "Maiagare!", which is set in the Goto Islands, her hometown, aired, so she narrated in a related program.